Armement Air-Sol Modulaire: India

 According to a report by Hindustan Times, India placed an order for "large numbers" of the Hammer in September 2020 and deliveries will be completed by the end of November 2020.
 The reports adds that the French Air and Space Force will transfer some of its supplies of Hammer to India to ensure immediate deliveries.
 India has started the process of integrating Hammer to its indigenous fighter Tejas.

+The Indian Air Force deployed Dassault Rafale armed with AASM Hammer during the Operation Sindoor, early in the morning of 7 May 2025, to strike locations in Pakistan.

+BEL-SED Joint Venture

-Bharat Electronics and Safran Electronics & Defense signed memorandum of understanding on February 11, 2025, to establish a joint venture for the production, customization, sales, and upkeep of AASM Hammer in India.
+Bharat Electronics and Safran Electronics & Defense signed a memorandum of understanding on 11 February 2025, to establish a joint venture for the production, customization, sales, and upkeep of AASM Hammer in India.

-The Indian Air Force deployed Rafale jets armed with AASM Hammer glide bombs during Operation Sindoor early in the morning of 7 May 2025, to strike locations in Pakistan.
+A Joint Venture Cooperation Agreement was signed by Bharat Electronics Limited and Safran Electronics & Defense on 24 November 2025, formalizing the earlier MoU that was signed in February 2025.
+The joint venture will be established as a private limited company in which both businesses will own 50% of the shares.
+In order to fulfill the operational requirements of the Indian Air Force and Indian Navy, the joint venture will localize the production, supply, and maintenance of AASM Hammer.
+Key sub-assemblies, electronics, and mechanical parts would be produced in India, gradually increasing the level of indigenization to 60%.
+BEL will oversee final assembly, testing, and quality control as the production is transferred in stages.

+On 16 February 2026, BEL approved the Project HAMMER which includes the formation of the joint venture, a 50:50 equity Private Limited Company under the Companies Act 2013.
+The joint venture will operate a Centre of Excellence that will act as "technology and teaming partner for the manufacturing, supply, maintenance and repair of the Guidance Kit of the HAMMER weapon system".
+The JV will have a board of four directors two nominated by each BEL and SED.
+The primary users include the Indian Air Force and the Indian Navy.
+The partnership was one of the agenda during the bilateral meet between French president Emmanuel Macron and Indian prime minister Narendra Modi.

 Ukraine

 On 16 January 2024, French president Emmanuel Macron announced France would be providing several hundred AASM Hammer precision-guided weapons to Ukraine, at a rate of 50 units per month in 2024.
 The first reported use of the AASM by Ukraine took place on 5 March 2024.
 They have been deployed from MiG-29s, Su-25s and Mirage 2000-5F.